- Introduction to CRY and the coverage of this policy

 - Information collection

 CRY will collect and process personal data for specified, explicit and legitimate reasons connected to its operational objectives.
-CRY may collect personal information about you when you enquire about our activities, register with us for our publications, engage with our social media or message boards, make a donation to us, register for an event or otherwise interact with CRY in a manner that involves providing us with some of your personal details.
+CRY may collect personal information about you when you enquire about our activities and support services, request CRY literature / information, engage with our social media channels, make a donation to us, purchase items, register for an event or otherwise interact with CRY in a manner that involves providing us with some of your personal details.

 We may also gather information about the use of our websites, such as which pages are most visited and which events or facilities are of most interest.
 We will use this information to improve our websites and to ensure we provide the best services for users.
 Wherever possible we use aggregated or anonymous information which does not identify individual visitors to our websites.